 Using Dojo could not be simpler.
 Follow these steps to start AB testing on Amazon:

-- Set up your free Listing Dojo account: this is quick and easy to do and only requires some basic information to authorise your Amazon Marketplace Web Service account.
+This is quick and easy to do and only requires some basic information to authorize your Amazon Marketplace Web Service account.

-- Select your test element: you can choose to test the price, images, title or description.
+You can choose to test the price, images, title, or description.
 It is generally best to start with your price first – as this is a simple variable and usually has the biggest impact on your performance.

-Most people recommend running a variable for a week – as Amazon offer day by day data and this is likely to provide enough to offer an idea of performance.
+Most people recommend running a variable for a week – as Amazon offers day by day data and this is likely to provide enough to offer an idea of performance.

-- View metrics: assess the impact of the variables – particularly the comparison charts that show gross total, gross organic net total, net organic.
+Assess the impact of the variables – particularly the comparison charts that show gross total, gross organic net total, net organic.

 You may also like: